News reportAwareness, Buildings and MunicipalitiesEurope

 At the second roundtable, Alba Iulia (Romania) reflected on their ongoing activities in the area of smart cities.
 The municipality already cooperates with 45 local and international companies to pilot smart technologies.
 “It is important to implement smart city solutions in an integrated way” says Liviu Stanciu, Communications Manager for the Alba Iulia Smart Cities Project.
 Local authorities aim to make the citizens understand the benefits of smart technologies, given that benefits like reduced air pollution are often not visible.

-The participants discussed at two round tables.
-Photo: Navigant
+The participants discussed municipal climate action at roundtables.
+Photo: EU/UE

 A panel discussion brought both perspectives together: solutions and financing for integrating adaptation and mitigation planning, moderated by Navigant’s city and adaptation expert Sarah Hendel-Blackford, with representatives of EBRD, BEACON partner Energy Cities as well as the BEACON municipalities.
 Sumeet Manchanda (EBRD) presented and explained its funding programmes for cities, including its Green Cities programme.
 The bank encourages municipalities to reach out early in the planning process to support in setting up the financial structures of a project.
 Krisztina Dely (Energy Cities) recommended the public best practices database of cities across Europe.